zrajm/baremark/addon/meta.md

 table-of-content.

-**NOTE2:** To avoid a problem where an HTML comment `<!--...-->` at the top of the page would stop the top heading from being fond, this module implicitly imports `addon/uncomment.js`, which strips HTML comments.
+**NOTE2:** To avoid a problem where an HTML comment `<!--...-->` at the top of the page would stop the top heading from being found, this module implicitly imports `addon/uncomment.js`, which strips HTML comments.

 <!--[eof]-->